OpenDSA/OpenDSA/RST/en/PL/Environment.rst

 Determining Values Bound to a Variable
 --------------------------------------

-This problem provides practice determining to which value a SLang 1 variable is bound.
+The following problem provides practice determining which value a SLang 1 variable is bound to.
 To earn credit for it, you must complete this randomized problem correctly three times in a row.

 .. avembed:: Exercises/PL/Environment1.html ka